-Beginning 31 October 2021, all imports from Rest of World (RoW) to Northern Ireland must now be declared using CDS.
-Following the closure of CHIEF imports on 30 September 2022, the requirement to file declarations using CDS will extend to all imports into the UK.
+Since 31 October 2021, all imports from Rest of World (RoW) to Northern Ireland must now be declared using CDS.
+Following the closure of CHIEF imports on 30 September 2022, the requirement to file declarations using CDS extends to all imports into the UK.

 Exports using CDS

 - From March 2023 – CDS exports via none inventory-linked ports

 - September 2023 * – CDS exports go live for all locations (CSP inventory linked)